Method

 Option(fn(myArg)).getOrElse('fallbackVal')

 FatScript introduces a unique feature that simplifies method calls, when no arguments are involved.
-This feature is known as the "automatic call trick" and it offers several key benefits:

-Dynamic Computation: Allows for dynamic computation with outputs that can change based on the object's internal or global state.
+Dynamic computation: Allows for dynamic computation with outputs that can change based on the object's internal or global state.

-Deferred Execution: Enables deferred execution, useful in asynchronous programming and complex initialization patterns.
+Deferred execution: Enables deferred execution, useful in asynchronous programming and complex initialization patterns.

 foo('bar') # yields a reference to foo.bar, without calling it